agarg7/discrete-bayesian-crl/data/synthetic/README.md

 # Synthetic data

-Data set used for synthetic experiments in Section 5
+Datasets used for synthetic experiments in Section 5